 I arrived at Youth Hostel Ernst Reuter in Berlin, Germany, in early evening one day in August, 1975.
-Checked in, got something to eat and pretty soon was sitting at a table chatting with several Germans guys (none of whom were from Berlin) about the city.
+Checked in, got something to eat and pretty soon was sitting at a table chatting with several German guys (none of whom were from Berlin) about the city.

 People came and went around us, more or less unnoticed.
 That is, until she stepped into the room.
 She was definitely American, dark-haired, sun-tanned and with a backpack on one shoulder.
 She looked around the room and asked, loud enough so everyone would hear: “Does anyone here know Berlin?”